Domestic Violence Charges in New York

 Have you been accused of domestic violence?
 Have your actions been misinterpreted during a heated or emotional situation?
 If you are wrongfully charged with assault, harassment, or another domestic violence offense, there could be serious consequences for you.
 Please contact Robert S. Gershon, an experienced Brooklyn criminal defense lawyer who handles all types of domestic violence cases.

 Everyone has the right to mount a vigorous defense against criminal charges.
 Make sure you have someone with skill and experience fighting on your behalf.
 Robert S. Gershon, P.C., Attorney at Law can protect your legal rights.
-Call (718) 625-3977 to speak with Robert Gershon, Brooklyn criminal defense lawyer, fill our ou consultation form, or email robgershon@gmail.com.
+Robert Gershon represents clients across New York, including Brooklyn, Queens, Manhattan, The Bronx, and the surrounding areas.
+Call (718) 625-3977 to speak with Robert Gershon, Brooklyn criminal defense lawyer, or fill out our online consultation form.

 Overview of Domestic Violence in New York